wildapt01/python-files/NetNinja/django_series/notes.md

 Nice feature to keep our HTML templates code DRY.
 With `{% block content %}` and `{% endblock %}`, the common part of the HTML code can be stored in one file, the unique part in another.

 Check django doc for other template tags and filters.

+## Naming URLs

+Allows for using the same variable names in different django apps.